andrewklmn/framework-task/README.md

 This Web App will collect the latest news by topics, tags or keywords using [News API](https://newsapi.org/?ref=apilist.fun).

 Features:
-1. Config management by user: topics, tags, keywords
+1. Config management: topics, tags, keywords
 2. Collecting and reading the latest news by user config
 3. Translating news on spot using Translation API*
 4. News archive by date in localStorage or IndexedDB*